openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/cpp/README.md

 ## Running

-Running the application with an empty list of options yields an error message.
+Running the demo with the `-h` option yields a usage message.

 For example, to do inference on a CPU, run the following command: